tpsjr7/sparsegpt-for-LLaMA/README.md

-# SparseGPT
+# SparseGPT for LLaMA

-This repository contains code to reproduce the key results of the paper [SparseGPT: Massive Language Models Can be Accurately Pruned in One-shot](https://arxiv.org/abs/2301.00774).
+This repository contains code to reproduce the key results of the paper [SparseGPT: Massive Language Models Can be Accurately Pruned in One-shot](https://arxiv.org/abs/2301.00774), now adapted to LLaMA.

 Specifically, it provides scripts and implementations to:

-* Evaluate baseline and pruned models on raw-WikiText2, PTB and C4-subset. (`datautils.py`, `opt.py`, `bloom.py`)
+* Evaluate baseline and pruned models on raw-WikiText2, PTB and C4-subset. (`datautils.py`, `opt.py`, `bloom.py`, `llama.py`)
-* Perform unstructured, n:m and sparse + quantized SparseGPT compression on OPT and BLOOM models. (`sparsegpt.py`, `opt.py`, `bloom.py`)
+* Perform unstructured, n:m and sparse + quantized SparseGPT compression on OPT, BLOOM, and LLaMA models. (`sparsegpt.py`, `opt.py`, `bloom.py`, `llama.py`)

-We note that this SparseGPT implementation is based on our open-source [GPTQ code](https://github.com/IST-DASLab/gptq).
+We note that this SparseGPT implementation is based on [IST-DASLab's](https://github.com/IST-DASLab) open-source [GPTQ code](https://github.com/IST-DASLab/gptq).

 ## Dependencies